kojigardiner/audiobox/README.md

 ## Hardware Design

 ### Why XL?
 Designing the Audiobox XL was an iterative process, with an initial version that was based on an 8x8 LED panel with no LED panel actuation.
 I've retroactively named the earlier device Audibox Mini.
-While the much lower pixel resolution meant album art couldn't be accurately displayed on the Audiobox Mini, the initial design enabled a great deal of learning on both the electrical, mechanical, and software design.
+While the much lower pixel resolution meant album art couldn't be accurately displayed on the Audiobox Mini, the initial prototype helped flesh out many of the electrical, mechanical, and software design elements that made it into the Audiobox XL.

 <figure>
 <figcaption><i>Audiobox Mini and Audiobox XL</i></figcaption>